-As well as allowing you travel abroad, your Irish passport entitles you to certain diplomatic support services from Irish embassies abroad should you get into difficulties.
+As well as allowing you to travel abroad, your Irish passport entitles you to certain diplomatic support services from Irish embassies abroad should you get into difficulties.
 While your Irish passport is an internationally recognised travel document, it does not give you an automatic right to enter other countries.

-Your Irish passport is issued by the Irish Government through the Passport Office here in Ireland.
+Your Irish passport is issued by the Irish Government through the Passport Service of the Department of Foreign Affairs and Trade here in Ireland.
 Irish passports are also issued through Irish embassies and consulates throughout the world, to whom you apply if you are living abroad.

 Irish citizens travelling to destinations outside the EU are subject to the specific passport controls and requirements of those countries.
 This means, for example, when travelling outside the EU, your passport may need to be valid for a certain period.
 The arrangements vary from one country to another so contact the embassy of the relevant country before you travel for the most up-to-date information on these requirements.

 All EU citizens have the right to enter and live in the territory of another member state of the EU for up to three months.
 You simply present a valid passport or national identity card; no other formality is required.
 EU countries cannot set additional conditions concerning the minimum validity or duration of the identity card or passport.
-Basically this means that your passport doesn't have to be valid for say, 6 months before you are allowed enter another EU country.
+Basically this means that your passport doesn't have to be valid for, say, 6 months before you are allowed enter another EU country.

-A machine-readable passport is a passport with two typeface lines printed at the bottom of the biographical page, which can be read by machine.
-Look at the bottom of your Irish passport [the photo page] for two lines that are typeface lines.
-These lines have letters, numbers and left angle brackets.
+A machine-readable passport is a passport with two typeface lines printed at the bottom of the biographical page [the photo page], which can be read by machine.
+When read, these lines electronically provide identical information to that provided on the biographical page.

 In October 2006 the Passport Office began issuing Irish electronic passports (ePassport).
 An electronic passport is the same as a normal machine-readable passport with the addition of a small integrated circuit or chip embedded in the photo page.
 The chip securely stores a digitised image of the photo and personal details of the passport holder as they appear on the data page of the passport, which allows the use of facial recognition technology at border controls.